novakov-alexey-zz/freya/docs/docs/docs/configuration.md

   // CRD api prefix
   prefix = "io.myorg.kerboperator",
   // size of in-memory queue for received events from Kubernetes api-server, once event queue is full, watcher starts
-  // to back-pressure server web-socket eventQueueSize = 10,
+  // to back-pressure server web-socket, in case operators fails, all events will be gone, so operator needs to be started with reconciliation eventQueueSize = 10,
   // If true, different namespace events are dispatched concurrently, i.e. controller will be called concurrently
-  // among different namespace events.
+  // for different namespace events.
-  // However, the same namespace events will be dispatched in series using single queue per namespace. concurrentController = true,
+  // The same namespace events will be dispatched in the same order they were originaly recieved from Kubernetes. concurrentController = true,
   // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,